 The important part of selecting concrete is simply to be aware of the pros and cons.
 Pros: concrete can be prefabricated or cast in place.
 It can be dyed and can feature inlaid designs.
 The selection process is fun because artistic possibilities are endless!
 Cons: concrete must be maintained with periodic wax and sealant applications because it is greatly susceptible to staining (be aware of buzzwords such as “patina over time” and “living finish”).
 Finding an experienced fabricator for concrete who is also careful, neat, and clean can be challenging.

-Instead of discussing all of the countertop options that exist, we chose six popular countertops for a kitchen remodel.
+Instead of discussing all of the countertop options that exist, we chose the six most popular countertops for a kitchen remodel.
 There are other good quality surfaces you might want to consider researching: Durango, Soapstone, semi-precious stone and Quartzite.

 Cabinetry and countertops are a dynamic duo – together they make a beautiful design!